One-Time Compilation of Device-Level Instructions for Quantum Subroutines: DLPC

 Here the kernel is compiled to the \ac{qpu} only once but is not yet executable as the parameters for the quantum operations are variable.
 Over each iteration of the \ac{qci} program, this partially compiled block gets the latest parameters which are appropriately added to the compiled binaries and then executed on the \ac{qpu}.
 The only overhead for each iteration of the program is the communication round-trip time taken by the synchronous \ac{rpc}.
 However, this communication round-trip time is also incurred by the existing device-compilation pipeline over every iteration but is generally negligible, in addition to the time taken to compile, upload and schedule the kernel block each time.
 The multi-threaded producer-consumer design pattern using two shared data structures allows users to continue using off-the-shelf optimizer functions while avoiding race conditions.

 The kernel block for other routines, like characterization, can be written to only include functions that correspond to operators in the pool.
 The kernel can be parameterized to receive a simple representation of the circuit, and at runtime the circuit can be executed by appropriately calling the function that corresponds to the gates in the circuit representation.
 As each circuit is composed of the same set of gates, this results in the kernel being compiled only once.
 Depending on the memory available on the \ac{qpu}, a block of circuit representations that parameterize the kernel can be uploaded through a \ac{rpc}, much like the parameters for \ac{qci} routines.
 This partial-compilation technique saves on the overhead added by compiling each circuit of the sequence by leveraging their structure.
-Given that the number of circuits executed as part of these benchmarking routines can be very large, our one-time partial compilation technique offers a significant performance benefit.
-This strategy could also be used for hardware with long periods of uptime, e.g. commercial hardware accessed via the cloud which should just listen for new user gate sequences. \revision{This is explored in Sec~\ref{subsec:beyond_qci}}.
+Given that the number of circuits executed as part of these benchmarking routines can be very large, our one-time compilation technique offers a significant performance benefit.
+This can be extended to hardware with long periods of uptime, e.g. commercial hardware accessed via the cloud. \revision{This is explored in Sec~\ref{subsec:beyond_qci}}.

 The novelty of the proposed \ac{dlpc} routine lies in identifying the shared structure between iterative runs of \ac{qci} problems and building a device-level partial compilation pipeline that uses an always-on kernel and producer-consumer multi-threaded design pattern on the host.
-This pipeline utilizes the shared structure in these problems with a control processor whose \ac{isa} supports partially-compiled executable binaries.
+Our work does not present changes to the compiler or the \ac{isa}, which has been done previously \cite{Karalekas_2020}.
+The pipeline utilizes the shared structure in \ac{qci} problems in tandem with an underlying architecture that supports partially compiled executable binaries to compile to the kernel only once and stream the execution of subsequent programs without re-compilation.